-Best Glow In the Dark Filaments
+Best Glow In the Dark Filament: Guide To GITD Filaments

-Choosing the best glow in the dark filaments (GITD) can be tricky because it’s hard to tell the difference between one brand and the next.
+Choosing the best glow in the dark filament can be tricky because it’s hard to tell the difference between one brand and the next.
 There are only a few colors to choose from, and they all perform similarly.

 - Luminosity over time

 - Effects of additives on the quality of the base plastic